There are no changes to benchmarks for 2017-18.

-Use the links below to view the PALS benchmarks, mid-year ranges, and top scores for PALS-K and PALS Plus.
-A link to the PreK Spring Developmental Ranges and top scores is provided below.
+Visit the Instructional Resources page in your PALS Online account to view the PALS benchmarks, mid-year ranges, and top scores for PALS-K, PALS Plus, and PALS español assessments, as well as the PreK Spring Developmental Ranges.

 (There are no mid-year ranges currently for PALS español.
 See below for information about PALS-PreK Spring Developmental Ranges.)

 The screening purpose of PALS-K and PALS Plus is to identify students who do not meet minimal competencies in important literacy fundamentals and who are in need of additional reading instruction beyond what is typically provided to developing readers.
 Meeting the Summed Score benchmark implies that the student has met a level of minimum competency and can be expected to show growth given regular classroom literacy instruction.
 It does not imply that the student is on grade level.
 The diagnostic purpose of PALS is to provide teachers with explicit information about what all of their students know and need to know regarding these literacy fundamentals so teachers can effectively tailor instruction and intervention to their students’ needs.

 Benchmark scores are used only for the screening purpose of PALS.
 Students who do not meet the Summed Score benchmark in fall or spring are thus “identified” by PALS and must receive additional instruction beyond what regular classroom differentiation provides.
 This is typically referred to as “intervention.”
 This intervention should continue throughout the year, even if Mid-Year scores fall within Mid-Year Ranges, to ensure that these students are supported long enough to gain solid footing in literacy skills.
 In addition to participation in a literacy intervention program, these “identified” students should continue to receive reading and spelling instruction in the classroom that is appropriate to their instructional levels.